-(e) The commissioner shall make applications available for targeted funds by November 1 of each year.
+(e) The commissioner shall make applications available for targeted funds by November 1 of each year, except that when alternative care services receive federal financial participation under the 1115 waiver demonstration, funding shall be allocated in accordance with subdivision 17.
 The lead agencies selected for targeted funds shall be notified of the amount of their additional funding.
 Targeted funds allocated to a lead agency in one year shall be treated as part of the lead agency's base allocation for that year in determining allocations for subsequent years.
 No reallocations between lead agencies shall be made.

 (a) A fee is required for all alternative care eligible clients to help pay for the cost of participating in the program.
 The amount of the fee for the alternative care client shall be determined as follows:

 (1) when the alternative care client's income less recurring and predictable medical expenses is less than 100 percent of the federal poverty guideline effective on July 1 of the state fiscal year in which the fee is being computed, and total assets are less than $10,000, the fee is zero;

 (2) when the alternative care client's income less recurring and predictable medical expenses is equal to or greater than 100 percent but less than 150 percent of the federal poverty guideline effective on July 1 of the state fiscal year in which the fee is being computed, and total assets are less than $10,000, the fee is five percent of the cost of alternative care services;